bbc/peaks.js/README.md

 * Create point or segment marker annotations
 * Customizable waveform views

-You can read more about the project and see a demo [here](https://waveform.prototyping.bbc.co.uk/).
+You can read more about the project and see a demo [on the BBC R&D website](https://waveform.prototyping.bbc.co.uk/).

 # Contents